Computational Precision Health

 UCSF courses

-GRAD 202: Race and Racism in Science (2 quarter units=1.3 semester units), which discusses the historical background of systemic racism in scientific research, and
+GRAD 202: Race and Racism in Science (2 quarter units=1.3 semester units): Discusses the historical background of systemic racism in scientific research, AND

-GRAD 214: Ethics and the Responsible Conduct of Research, L. Silva (1.5 quarter units=1 semester unit), which addresses key issues affecting the responsible conduct of scientific research.
+GRAD 214: Ethics and the Responsible Conduct of Research, L. Silva (1.5 quarter units=1 semester unit): Addresses key issues affecting the responsible conduct of scientific research.

 Designated Emphasis Requirements